unknown-soldier/noarmmovement/README.txt

 What does this Mod do?
 It removes the Code from the FirstPersonRenderer Class that makes the Arm Swing when you look around.

-Is it copatible with Optifine?
+Is it compatible with Optifine?
 See above